kylestew/1BitsyLab/README.md

 # 1BitsyLab - STM32F415RGT6
 Learning STM32 programming with the 1Bitsy + BMP

+## Working with CLion

+This repo is setup to use both Make and CMake.
+CMake support was added for CLion, which can build and debug the labs.
+Most info was taken from [this repo](https://github.com/StanislavLakhtin/clion_freertos_stm32f103_template).
+Currently the `.gdbinit` file in the repo root needs to be copied to your home directory.
+This needs to be fixed, possibly by [this](https://github.com/nagelkl/clion_embedded/blob/master/setup_gdbinit.bat) workaround.

 ## Flashing

 1) Connection the BMP to the target